 SOCIAL SECURITY IS THE MOST SIGNIFICANT public program for retirement security in the United States.
 Ninety percent of Americans who are 65 and older receive benefits from the program, which provides an average of nearly 40 percent of their income.

 MEDICARE HAS PLAYED A VITAL ROLE IN PROVIDING health care benefits to nearly all Americans age 65 and older.
-In total, nearly 54 million Americans had Medicare coverage in 2014.
+In total, over 55 million Americans had Medicare coverage in 2015.
 The Medicare program, however, faces long-term sustainability challenges.
 As the baby boomer population ages into the program over the next few decades, Medicare enrollment will grow dramatically and the number of workers paying into the system per beneficiary will shrink.
-Benefit payments are...
+Benefit payments are expected...

 Health Care—An Overview